Best Bean-to-cup coffee machines to buy

 All singing, all dancing, good, looking, great ethos and personality.
 If you can afford it, buy one !

 We’ve always been passionate about our coffee and have plenty of experience domestically and in the hotel and restaurant business.
-Being in the food and drink business and knowing how we like to always have the best, people kept asking for our recommendations.
-To be fair, we could only go as far as our own experience so we started making a habit of checking everyone else’s experience too.
+Being in the food and drink business for 10 years and knowing how we like to always have the best, people kept asking for our recommendations.
+To be fair, we could only go as far as our own experience so we started making a habit of checking everyone else’s experience too… from our foodie contacts from chefs to business owners and suppliers.

 There are some really special experts online but quite often they jump into such technical detail too fast.
 Coffee machines seem to be like car engines to a lot of guys !
 It’s not just the scientists that want a great coffee machine.
 I know it’s a science, but it’s also an art, and a good bit of theatre.